alloba/personal-site/site/content/projects/archivist/archivist.md

 It's taken the place of my old WSG_Scraper, which had the same purpose but with fewer features.

 The primary use case is to access specified 4Chan boards and look for all WebM files in threads that match a search criteria, and dump them into S3.
-But, it's designed to by able to easily hook into other inputs/outputs.
+But, it's designed to be able to easily hook into other inputs/outputs.
 Which is pretty much just local file storage and S3.

 An important bit of functionality that gets layered on top of the simple "download and copy" is that